 We may disclose information when necessary to prevent risk of harm to an individual.

 We provide further information of what information is shared with other organisations including suppliers within specific Council services privacy notices.
 See "Services Privacy Notices" below.
 Back To Top

-In general, Fife Council does not transfer personal data outside the European Economic Area however we may process your information overseas on occasion, such as when using web services that are hosted outside the EEA but only when we are satisfied that both the party which handles the data and the country it is processing it in provide adequate safeguards for personal privacy.
+In general, Fife Council processes personal data within the UK however we may process your information overseas, such as when using web services that are hosted in the EEA but only when we are satisfied that both the party which handles the data and the country it is processing it in provide adequate safeguards for personal privacy.
 Back To Top